gavinhassall/gavinhassall.github.io/research.md

 2. **The Role of Labour Markets in Household Inflation Expectations** (with Christine Braun and Anshumaan Tuteja)

 3. **Embracing the Future: Tense Patterns and Forward-Looking Monetary Policy** (with Andrea Guerrieri D'Amati).
-Presented at: Royal Economics Society conference, University of Belfast, 2024; Text-as-Data in Economics workshop (poster session), University of Liverpool 2024; Tor Vergata Ph.D.
-Conference in Economics, 2024; Nontraditional Data, Machine Lening, and Natural Language Processing for Macroeconomics, Bank of Italy, November 2024.
+Presented at: Royal Economics Society annual conference, University of Belfast, 2024; Text-as-Data in Economics workshop (poster session), University of Liverpool 2024; PhD Conference in Economics, University of Tor Vergata, 2024; Nontraditional Data, Machine Lening, and Natural Language Processing for Macroeconomics, Bank of Italy, November 2024.

 ## Publications